 Do you have a spending plan?
 In over 20 years of working within the financial service industry, I have found that most people don’t.
 People who have a spending plan are typically people who have their financial lives in order.

 Knowing where your spending is going directly reflects your personal choices.
 I have a saying for this, “the checkbook never lies.”
 To understand your spending allows you to understand what you value.
-Understanding what you value can help you develop a plan for the life that you want to have versus the life that you currently have.
+Understanding what you value can help you develop a plan for the life you want to have versus your current life.

 The spending plan is a starting point for this understanding to happen.
 Before you know where you may need to make changes, you need to know where you are starting from.

 You have likely heard that you should have saved in an emergency or what I call a reserve fund, approximately 3 to 6 months of living expenses.
 This statement is true; you should have this much built up in a high-yielding money market account that can help you withstand a job loss, furlough, or salary reduction, all of which many people are currently expiring now.